A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions: Neural-preconditioned Steepest Descent with Orthogonalization

-Out-of-bounds accesses in these formulas are avoided by padding $\image^{(\level)}$ with solid pixels (\emph{i.e.}, the values assigned to cells in $\solid$) and $\x$ with zeros.
+Out-of-bounds accesses in these formulas are avoided by padding $\image^{\level}$ with solid pixels (\emph{i.e.}, the values assigned to cells in $\solid$) and $\x$ with zeros.

-In multigrid, the solutions obtained on the coarser grids of the hierarchy are \emph{corrections} that are added to the finer grids' solutions; likewise, our network includes connections labeled ``linear combination'' in \pr{fig:architecture} that mix in upsampled data from the lower level.
-Our network determines each of the two coefficients in this combination by learning affine functions of the input image defined by (i) convolving $\image^{(\level)}$ with a (spatially constant) kernel $\overline \kernel$ of shape $(3, 3, 3)$; (ii) averaging to produce a scalar; and (iii) adding a scalar bias $\overline{\mathcal{B}}$.
-For efficiency, these evaluation steps are fused into a custom linear block (indicated by blue arrows in \pr{fig:architecture}) that implements the formula:
+In multigrid, solutions obtained on coarser grids are \emph{corrections} that are added to the finer grids' solutions; likewise, our network mixes in upsampled data from the lower level using the linear combination $c^{\level}_1 \x^\level_1 + c^\level_2 \x^\level_2$.
+The coefficients in this combination are defined by (i) convolving $\image^{\level}$ with a (spatially constant) kernel $\overline \weights$ of shape $(3, 3, 3)$; (ii) averaging to produce a scalar; and (iii) adding a scalar bias $\overline{\mathcal{B}}$.
+For efficiency, these evaluation steps are fused into a custom affine block (\pr{fig:network_linear}) that implements the formula:

 Our custom network architecture has numerous advantages.
 Its output is a linear function of the input vector (unlike the nonlinear map learned by \cite{kanedo:2023:dcdm}), making it easier to interpret as a preconditioner.
 The architecture is also very lightweight: a model with $\levels=4$ coarsening levels has only $\sim\!25$k parameters.
 Its simplicity accelerates network evaluations at solve time, critical to make NPSDO competitive with the state-of-the-art solvers used in practice.
 We note that our solver is fully matrix free, with $\network$ relying only on the image $\image$ of the simulation scene to infer information about $\A$.
-Furthermore, since all network operations are formulated in terms of local windows into $\image$ and $\r$, it can train and run on \emph{problems of any size divisible by} $2^\levels$.
+Furthermore, since all network operations are formulated in terms of local windows into $\image$ and $\r$, it can train and run on \emph{problems of any size divisible by} $2^{\levels-1}$.

-The 3D version of our architecture is a straightforward extension of the 2D formulas above, simply using larger tensors with additional indices to account for the extra dimension, as well as extending the sums to run over these indices.
+The 3D version of our architecture is a straightforward extension of the 2D formulas above, simply using larger tensors with additional indices to account for the extra dimension and extending the sums to run over these indices.